 < committed as part of the code >

 < written by the code author >

-< done by other developers >
+< done by another experienced engineer >

 < done by the product's QA team >